 Stone Cliff offers many traditional varieties, such as cabernet savignon, chardonnay, riesling and white zinfadel.
 Instead of these more obvious choices, my guests will be tasting more exciting flavors.

-The couple's wine of choice: Purple Cow
+The couple's wine of choice: Purple Cow (to coincide with our wedding color and

 complement the Heartland Acres venue)